The Adventures of Robin Hoodnik

-The Adventures of Robin Hoodnik is an animated television movie produced by Hanna-Barbera Productions.
-Broadcasting on the ABC television network on November 4, 1972, it was part of The ABC Saturday Superstar Movie series.
+The Adventures of Robin Hoodnik is an American animated television movie produced by Hanna-Barbera Productions.
+It was broadcast on the ABC television network on November 4, 1972, and was part of The ABC Saturday Superstar Movie series.
 The special featured an all-animal cast in a retelling of Robin Hood.
-The show premiered just a year before Walt Disney Productions released their theatrical animated version of the story.
+The special was broadcast just a year before Walt Disney Productions released their theatrical animated version of the story.
 Nineteen years later, in 1991, Hanna-Barbera produced another television adaptation of the Robin Hood legend, Young Robin Hood, their international co-production with CINAR, Crayon Animation and France Animation.